abinayadinesh1/crystals/content/miscellaneous/exploration vs explotation.md

 the agent will again choose action 2 at time t=2 as it has the highest estimate of expected reward (0.75 > 0.5). it just has the highest estimate of success (which is what the greedy algorithm optimizes for), unles all slots have the same reward.

+industry examples of explore vs exploit should i take a class in my major or one in a completely different one
+spotify: should i recommend music based on artists a person likes or genres a person listens to. google maps: should i recommend a route with current traffic on it due to an accident (that might clear up by the time they get there), or a more roundabout route that initially seems longer.

+review how to manipulate tuples/lists/classes in python

+tuples
+	cant change their contents
+	indexed, so can have duplicates
+	sum, min, max, len, cmp (=)
+	can convert any list to a tuple

+list
+insert (element, position)
+append(element) --> to end of list
+extend([]) --> appends all items from variable list to original list remove(elem) --> first item that pop(index) --> removes and returns sorted(list), from lowest to highest set(list) reverse len min max

+[expression(variable) for variable in input_set [predicate][, …]]